Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

-Our answer is a big NO. You can’t make money with recruitment-driven Alliance in Motion Global.
+Our answer is a big NO. You can’t make money with a recruitment-driven Alliance in Motion Global.

-Our basis of this conclusion is a 15-year MLM study published on the Federal Trade Commission.
+Our basis for this conclusion is a 15-year MLM study published on the Federal Trade Commission.
 AIM Global is not an exception to this independent research.